 Before getting started, take pictures of the interior of your refrigerator and freezer so you can remember where you had your food located, and which notches the drawers and shelves were connected to.

-You’d be surprised how much time this can save.
-There’s nothing worse than getting everything back into a clean refrigerator and realizing the shelf holding all of those condiments above the milk is one notch too low!
+You’d be surprised how much time and frustration this can save.
+There’s nothing worse than getting everything back into a clean refrigerator and realizing the glass shelf holding all of those condiments is one notch too low to get the milk back in.

 3. Empty Refrigerator and Freezer Contents

-Unless you have an extra refrigerator and freezer somewhere else in your home, you’ll need to clear off a counter and prep a cooler to store your food while you’re cleaning.
+Unless you have an extra refrigerator and freezer somewhere else in your home, you’ll need to clear off a counter and/or prep a cooler to store your food while you’re cleaning.

-I use my garage freezer and just leave my refrigerator food on my island.
+I use my garage freezer for frozen stuff and just leave my refrigerator food on my island.

-If you don’t have the counter space to use, try a nearby table.
+If you don’t have any extra counter space, try a nearby table.
 If that’s not an option, an empty laundry or storage basket will work too.
-Use what you can to get the contents out of the refrigerator and freezer out of your way for a while.
+Use what you can to get the contents out of your way for a while.

 Most newer freezers won’t have a build-up of ice, but if yours does, you’ll want to leave the freezer open as far as possible to let the ice defrost a bit.